mysliwietzflorian/git-collection/internals/readme.md

    - `pigz`: used for initial decompression of Git object content.
    - `man-db`: manpages are used within the demo to explain commands.
 4. `git init` must create a the new repository with the 'main' branch.
-See `git config --global init.defaultBranch [name]` for more information.
+See `git config --global init.defaultBranch [name]` for more information if any problems occur.
 5. Open a new terminal window in the demo directory.
 This terminal watches all the file changes in the git repository during the demonstration.
 Execute the following commands: